 #1.
 Lake Hillier, Australia

 Situated on Middle Island, the water in Lake Hillier is permanently pink.
 Even if you take water out of the lake, it won’t change colors!
 The shore of the lake is covered in salt deposits and samples of the water show a high level of saltiness as well.
-No one can actually confirm, however, why this lake actually looks more like a giant blob of bubble gum from the sky.
+No one can actually confirm why this lake actually looks more like a giant blob of bubble gum from the sky.

 #2.
 Lake Retba, Senegal

 The salt content in Lake Retba is right around 40%, which means it is almost as salty as the Dead Sea is in Israel.
-That means you can float quite easily in these waters, but you won’t want to stay in there too long because it will damage your skin.
+That means you can float quite easily in these waters, but you won’t want to stay in there too long because it can damage your skin.
 To access the salt or work in the pink waters, the local population smears a butter oil over their skin to protect it.
-The hue of the pink in this lake is also dependent on the amount of sunlight that strikes it.
+The hue of the pink in this lake is dependent on the amount of sunlight that strikes it.

 #3.
 Hutt Lagoon, Australia

 Unlike the first two pink lakes on this list, Hutt Lagoon on the western coast of Australia actually gets its pink color thanks to the color of algae that’s in the water.
 It is also a salty lake, but that’s because of the ocean water that feeds the lagoon.